elisanabria/aws_automations/ephemeral_resources_lifecycle/readme.md

 # 🛡️ AWS Ephemeral Resource Control Automation

-This repository provides an automated solution for managing **ephemeral EC2 and RDS resources** in an AWS Organization.
+This section provides an automated solution for managing **ephemeral EC2 and RDS resources** in an AWS Organization.
 It ensures resources tagged as `Ephemeral=True` are monitored for expiration and trigger alerts when their lifespan exceeds the defined threshold (default: **30 days**).

 ## 🔍 Overview